 Do your research and get a vivid picture of the kind of job you truly desire.
 Ask yourself what type of job that resonates best with your passion(s) and would offer you true fulfillment.

 By doing this, you should be able to narrow down a list of 10 – 30 great companies that you can see yourself happily working at.

 Once you have a clear vision of your ideal company/job/ position, it’ll likely to be easier for you to focus and invest your time and effort on applying only to those that fulfill your set requirements.

 If you don’t already have an active LinkedIn profile, I urge you to sign up and create one now.
 I found LinkedIn to be such a valuable tool not only for job hunting but also to network as well as to keep in touch with other professionals.

 There’s a myriad of resources on the web to help you to create a great LinkedIn profile such as this one shared on Forbes magazine’s website.

 Most of the world’s reputable companies and businesses starting from tiny start-ups to huge multinational cooperations are also actively searching for possible candidates directly through LinkedIn.

-3.Tailor Your Résumé
+3. Personalize Your Résumé

 Companies want to know why you are interested in working for them as well as how you can specifically add value.
 Hence, tailoring your resume is a vital step that you must take in landing interviews, and ultimately, the ideal job you’re applying for.